 I’ve spent years working on my need for approval.

 All that anger and rejection in my teens wasn’t just at money but at my mom too for making the decisions she made.

 The adult me had to parent and guide my inner child to honor my mom's decision and respect that she was doing what she knew to be best at that time.

 For the first time I started to see her as human – a soul on her own journey, with her own struggles.

-Perhaps her decision stemmed from her inability to see herself as worthy of that success or maybe she truly believed my uncle could do better for the family than she could.
-I also suspect that she was exhausted from being the sole bread winner in her family and just wanted to pass the baton.
+Perhaps her decision stemmed from her inability to see herself as worthy of that success or maybe she truly believed my uncle could do better for the family than she could or maybe she was exhausted from being the sole breadwinner in her family and just wanted to pass the baton.